dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

   - Continued learning of 3DSlicer to generate volume rendering

 - [HEXAGONMI](#hexagonmi)
-  - Presented to Vladmir how to unit test PDP post processor
+  - Presented to Vladimir how to unit test PDP post processor
   - Discussed with Shaharoz and Muhammad about adding symmetry to the bridging dialog box
   - Discussed with Muhammad about how to showing minimum separation distance

 ## 2021-06-16

-- Ordered lithum battery for the Blink camera
+- Ordered lithium battery for the Blink camera
 - Submitted HSA for the rest of Min's dental filling expenses
 - Installed Transock VPN to used Ximalaya